tashrifbillah/Image-Recognition-Using-CNN/README.md

   <img src="https://github.com/tashrifbillah/Image-Recognition-Using-CNN/blob/master/CNN.JPG"/>
 </p>

 The obtained results for CNN classification is shown in our [project report](https://github.com/tashrifbillah/Object-Detection/blob/master/Tashrif_Billah_Object_Detection.pdf).
 However, the attached code may suffer some memory error.
-Also, multi-GPU implementation is imcomplete.
+Also, multi-GPU implementation is incomplete.
 Please feel free to contribute and give a push.

 # Code Execution Instruction